blaequayle-zz/Springboard-Capstone/Exploratory_Data_Analysis.md

 ![](Exploratory_Data_Analysis_files/figure-markdown_github/unnamed-chunk-10-1.png)

 The anti-social behaviour will be analysed separately to determine patterns.
 Seasonal colours are set using a vector so the line segments can be individually coloured.
 Date is converted for time series use.
-A line plot is created withe vertical lines to indicate the beginning of each year.
-The day with the highest temperature of the year in London is saved as dataframe hottest.day.
+A line plot is created with vertical lines to indicate the beginning of each year (black lines) and the day with the highest temperature (red lines).
+Dataframe hottest.day created with maximum temperature for each year.

 ``` r
 season.cols <- c("Summer" = "orange", "Autumn" = "darkgreen", "Winter" = "darkblue", "Spring" = "purple")